hansen-matt/Spelunca/README.md

 ## Using this code

-This project is not limited to making maps of Madison - it works with any cave, with some work.
+This project works with any cave, with a little  work.
 The basic workflow is:
 - Open the survey project in Compass and generate the plot
 - From the plot, export a 3d shapefile, and make sure the "make zip" option is checked
 - Add the zip file to the input_3d folder here